AT&T Postmaster Website

-AT&T provides the following requirements/guidelines to assist in the proper delivery of e-mail through the AT&T Mail Servers.
+The following guidelines will help ensure that your email will be delivered through the AT&T mail servers.
 If these requirements are not met, your messages may not be accepted.

-- Deliver e-mail through your ISPs mail servers, if available.
-Connecting directly from a dial-up or other dynamically assigned IP address is possible but may result in your mail not being delivered.
+- Deliver email through your ISPs mail servers, if available.
+Connecting directly from a dial-up or other dynamically assigned IP address is possible, but it may result in your mail not being delivered.

 - Send messages only from IP addresses that do not appear on any Real-time Blackhole list (RBL).
 Connections and messages from an IP address listed under a reputable RBL may not be accepted.
 To have your IP address removed from an RBL, contact the list’s manager directly.